Clepalitto/ocv_webcam/README.md

 ## How to use *ocv_webcam* ?

-First, you need to have [Python](https://www.python.org/) installed a its package `opencv-python` by running the command `pip install opencv-python`.
+First, you need to have [Python](https://www.python.org/) installed and its package `opencv-python` by running the command `pip install opencv-python`.

 Then, at the beginning of the file which will use **ocv_webcam**, write